 You could say that service CRM is the most literal variety of customer relationship management software.
 Post the sale, you need an all-in-one order management and self-service portal.

 Service CRM will be your go-to tool whenever your customers need support from you.

 This is where you’ll find all previous interactions with the customer, billings, and notes.
 You’ll see any complaints they made and the features they requested.
 All the products and services they have bought, upgraded, or downgraded will be here, too.
 A VoIP + CRM integration is a good example of a Service CRM:

 When you have all this customer data in one place, you can create a quality experience for your customers.

-In other words, a service CRM will enable you to place customer service at the center of your business.
+In other words, service CRMs enable you to place customer service at the center of your business.